-We have also engaged Alliance Advisors to assist it in the solicitation of proxies, and expect to pay Alliance Advisors approximately \$5,000 for its services.
+We have also engaged Alliance Advisors to assist it in the solicitation of proxies, and expect to pay Alliance Advisors approximately \$7,500 for its services plus designated out of pocket expenses.

 What is "householding" of the Company's Proxy Materials?